entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - The supraorbital crista is present in *Arenipiscus*, *Dhanguura*, and *Exutaspis*.

-190. Central sensory canals: separate (0); meet posteriorly (1).
+188. Central sensory canals: separate (0); meet posteriorly (1).

 > - Central sensory canals meet posterioly on central plates in *Watsonosteus* and *Dickosteus*.

-191. Supraorbital sensory canals extending to the rostral plate: absent (0); present (1).
+189. Supraorbital sensory canals extending to the rostral plate: absent (0); present (1).
 > Lelièvre (1995), character 43.

-192. Ventral sensory canal on the anterior ventrolateral plate: absent (0), present (1).
+190. Supraorbital sensory canals extending to the nuchal plate: absent (0); present (1).

-> Fitzpatrick *et al*.
-(2024), character 131.
+191. Postmarginal canal extending to the postmarginal plate: present (0); absent (1).
+> - In most arthrodires, the postmarginal canal extends to the postmarginal plate, but in some clade, such as *Baringaspis* and *Yujiangolepis*, the postmarginal canal is limited in the marginal plate.

-193. Number of the extrascapular: one (0); two (1).
+192. Number of the extrascapular: one (0); two (1).
 > - This character is contingent on Character 104.
 >

-194. Occipital cross commissure: absent (0); present (1).
+193. Occipital cross commissure: absent (0); present (1).

-195. Postorbital plate in contact with the nuchal plate: absent(0); present(1).
+194. Postorbital plate in contact with the nuchal plate: absent(0); present(1).

-196. Supraorbital sensory canals extending to the nuchal plate: present (0); absent (1).

-Width/length (W/L) ratio of preorbital plates: W/L > 0.5 (0); W/L <= 0.5 (1).
+195. Width/length (W/L) ratio of preorbital plates: W/L > 0.5 (0); W/L <= 0.5 (1).
 > Dupret *et al*.
 (2009, 2017), Character 57.

-Transversely divided pineal plate forming anterior and posterior plates: Absent (0) Present (1).
+196. Transversely divided pineal plate forming anterior and posterior plates: Absent (0) Present (1).
 > Fitzpatrick *et al*.
 (2024), character 123.

+### postcranial part

-189. Anterior dorsolateral plate overlapped by the posterior lateral plate: absent(0); present(1).
+197. Anterior dorsolateral plate overlapped by the posterior lateral plate: absent(0); present(1).
 > Long et al. (2014); Fitzpatrick *et al*.
 (2024), character 125.

 > - Fitzpatrick *et al*.
 (2024), character 125, "Dermal contact between the anterior dorsolateral and posterior lateral plates: absent (0), present (1)."
 > - This character is possibly the synapomorphy of Parabuchanosteidae.
 This condition is also present in *Herasmius dayi*.
 >

-197. Posterior dorsolateral plate: present(0); absent(1).
+198. Posterior dorsolateral plate: present(0); absent(1).
 > - The posterior dorsolateral plate is present in almost all arthrodires except phyllolepids.
 However, in phyllolepids the posterior dorsolateral is only present in *Cowralepis*.

-198. Postmarginal canal extending to the postmarginal plate: present (0); absent (1).
-> - In most arthrodires, the postmarginal canal extends to the postmarginal plate, but in some clade, such as *Baringaspis* and *Yujiangolepis*, the postmarginal canal is limited in the marginal plate.

-Contact between anterior lateral and anterior ventrolateral plates behind pectoral fenestra: no (0); yes (1).
+199. Contact between anterior lateral and anterior ventrolateral plates behind pectoral fenestra: no (0); yes (1).
 > Dupret *et al*.
 (2009, 2017), Character 51.

-Posterior median dorsal plates covering the tail: absent (0); present (1).
+200. Posterior median dorsal plates covering the tail: absent (0); present (1).
 > Dupret *et al*.
 (2009, 2017), Character 56.

-Length/width ratio (L/W) of median dorsal plate: L/W < 1.5 (0); L/W >= 1.5 (1).
+201. Length/width ratio (L/W) of median dorsal plate: L/W < 1.5 (0); L/W >= 1.5 (1).
 > Dupret *et al*.
 (2009, 2017), Character 60.

 > - check the redundancy of this character with Charater 78,  L/W <=  OR > 1.0.
 They are slightly different. check codings in two matrix.

-Length/width ratio (L/W) of anterior dorsolateral plate: L/H < 1 (0); L/H >= 1 (1).
+202. Length/height ratio (L/H) of anterior dorsolateral plate: L/H < 1 (0); L/H >= 1 (1).
 > Dupret *et al*.
 (2009, 2017), Character 61.

-Angle between interolateral and spinal plates: angle < 110 (0); angle > 110 (1).
+203. Angle between interolateral and spinal plates: angle < 110 (0); angle > 110 (1).
 > Dupret *et al*.
 (2009, 2017), Character 63. **check codings**

 > check state definition. an error exists in Dupret et al. (2017).

-Dermal contact between the anterior dorsolateral and posterior lateral plates: Absent (0) Present (1).
-> Fitzpatrick *et al*.
-(2024), character 125.

-Inverted V-shaped flexure of the posterior dorsolateral plate sensory canal.
+204. Inverted V-shaped flexure of the posterior dorsolateral plate sensory canal.
 Scored not applicable in taxa without a PDL flexuresensory canal: No flexure (0) Weak flexure, >110° (1) Strong flexure, <110° (2).
 > Fitzpatrick *et al*.
 (2024), character 126.
 Long (1995).

-Dorsolateral ridge originating from near the condyle of the anterior dorsolateral plate: Absent (0) Present (1).
+205. Dorsolateral ridge originating from near the condyle of the anterior dorsolateral plate: Absent (0) Present (1).
 > Fitzpatrick *et al*.
 (2024), character 127.
 Long (1995).

-Medial contact of the dorsolateral plates under the median dorsal plate: No contact (0) anterior dorsolateral plates (1) anterior and posterior dorsolateral plates (2).
+206. Medial contact of the dorsolateral plates under the median dorsal plate: No contact (0) anterior dorsolateral plates (1) anterior and posterior dorsolateral plates (2).
 > Fitzpatrick *et al*.
 (2024), character 128.
 Goujet(1984).

-Internal annular thickening of the posterior trunk plates (‘b.cpd’, Goujet 1984, fig. 61B): Absent (0) Present (1).
+207. Internal annular thickening of the posterior trunk plates (‘b.cpd’, Goujet 1984, fig. 61B): Absent (0) Present (1).
 > Fitzpatrick *et al*.
 (2024), character 129.
 Goujet(1984).

-Distinct infraspinal lamina/process (‘pr.infsp’, Miles & Westoll 1968, fig. 40C; ‘la.spv’, Goujet 1984, fig. 66A) of the anterior ventrolateral plate: Absent (0) Present (1).
+208. Distinct infraspinal lamina/process (‘pr.infsp’, Miles & Westoll 1968, fig. 40C; ‘la.spv’, Goujet 1984, fig. 66A) of the anterior ventrolateral plate: Absent (0) Present (1).
 > Fitzpatrick *et al*.
 (2024), character 132.

+209. Ventral sensory canal on the anterior ventrolateral plate: absent (0), present (1).
+> Fitzpatrick *et al*.
+(2024), character 131.

 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.